crisperdue/prooftoys-site/content/real-number-facts.md

 the fact.
 Most of these are just the word "fact".
 You can drill down to any level of detail in the same way.

+For example let's look at a proof of item 6 in the main list below.
+You can see this same proof by clicking on the word "fact" on line 6 of the list of proofs.

+### Example proof

+<div id=demoProof style="margin-bottom: 1em"></div>

+Hovering the mouse over a step's step number gives you some information about how Prooftoys got to that step.
+For example if you hover the mouse cursor over the `[2]` in the second step you will see the occurrences of `x` highlighted in step 1, and the occurrences of `0` highlighted in step 2, to indicate that `0` is being substituted for `x` in step 1.
+If you hover the mouse cursor over the `[3]` in the third step, you will see the term `0 + -(0)` highlighted in step 2.
+The description of step 3 states that it uses the fact that `0 + a = 0`.
+Step 3 applies this fact to step 2, using `0` as the value for `a` to get `-(0) = 0` as stated.
+(Prooftoys does not show you that it knows that `R 0`, which simply means that `0` is a real number.)

+To see a level of details behind the operation of step 2, you can click on the words "substitute for x" in the description of step 2.
+To see the details behind the operation of step 3, click on the word "use", in blue, in the description of step 3.

+## Proof list

 For a quick start on reading and understanding proofs like these, you may want to get introduced to [reading the language](/language-intro/) and [inference in Prooftoys](/inference/).